Teriks/LibLSLCC/README.md

  * Library data for both Linden and Opensim SecondLife servers.

- * Compilation to CSharp code for OpenSim.
+ * Compilation to CSharp code for OpenSim as either client uploadable code or plain server side code.
-	 (CO-OP script stop mode cannot be enabled in the editor yet.)